 3) After your device turns on for the first time, it will prompt you to configure a PIN code for your wallet.
 Make sure you remember the PIN code otherwise, you won’t be able to use the device.

 4) After you’ve configured the PIN code, the device will ask you to either create a new seed or restore an existing seed.
-After you generate a new seed, make sure to write it down on the seed recovery card provided with the wallet.
+When you have generate a new seed, make sure to write it down on the seed recovery card provided with the wallet.
 After that, the device will ask you to confirm four of the 24 recovery words.

 5) After this, you will get the message saying, “Your Device is Now Ready”